reagrouptest/simple-sinatra-application/README.md

+    You might not be able to perform this step unless you have github access.
+This step is for information only.

   5. Push the changes to the [Application code repository](https://github.com/reagrouptest/app-code.git)

     This will trigger the automated job build via jenkins.

     Your application is ready to serve customer.

     Happy coding!